rendall/one-page-dungeon-navigator/static/dungeons/hold_of_the_scarlet_beast.md

 5. A stuffed owl, tells an unwanted truth when stroked.
 6. A reinforced chest containing gems.
 7. A rear entrance into the hold.
 A teenager, lying in a corner.
-8. Remains of a bandit apparently killed by elfs, some gold and some gold clutched in his hands.
+8. Remains of a bandit apparently killed by elves, some gold and some gold clutched in his hands.
 9. A still warm body of a dwarf, a magic bracelet close by.

 [https://watabou.github.io/one-page-dungeon/?seed=1035130813&tags=secret,large](https://watabou.github.io/one-page-dungeon/?seed=1035130813&tags=secret,large)